OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 ![Postman](images/azure-function-debug-postman.png "width=800")

-It's returned a `200 OK` and there is a message in Slack!
+It's returned a `200 OK`, and there is a message in Slack!

 ![Slack message](images/slack-message.png)

 ### Build the Azure App Function

-This example uses [Github Actions](https://github.com/features/actions) to build the function code, package it, and push it to Octopus, where it will be deployed to Azure from.
+This example uses [Github Actions](https://github.com/features/actions) to build the function code, package it, and push it to Octopus, which deploys it to Azure.

 ![Build output](images/github-action-build-output.png)

-The build yml can be found in `.github/workflows/AzureSlackFunction.yaml` [here](http://g.octopushq.com/SamplesSubscriptionsRepo).
+The build YAML can be found in `.github/workflows/AzureSlackFunction.yaml` [here](http://g.octopushq.com/SamplesSubscriptionsRepo).

 ### Deploy the Azure App Function

-The Azure Function App we've created can be deployed to using Octopus by using a Deployment Target type of Azure Web App.
+The Azure Function App created here is deployed to with Octopus, using a Deployment Target type of Azure Web App.
 Instructions on how to do this are [here](/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app).

-There is a [Project](/docs/projects) in order to deploy the Function App.
+There is a [Project](/docs/projects) to deploy the Function App.

 ![Octopus Project](images/octopus-azure-function-project.png "width=800")